-Then again, Busuu’s chatting system couldn’t recognise letters with accents over them (ü, é etc.) typed from my keyboard unless I copied and pasted from its own keyboard window.
+At the time, Busuu's chat system couldn't recognise letters with accents over them (ü, é etc.) typed from my keyboard unless I copied and pasted from its own keyboard window.
 A disappointing aspect to a language-based system to say the least!
 This made it unenjoyable to use its interface for chatting, but it worked well for a spoken conversation.
-I didn’t like LiveMocha’s interface much either, so I would prefer to simply give the other person my MSN/Skype etc.
+I didn't like LiveMocha's interface much either, so I would prefer to simply give the other person my Skype information.

 I was told in advance that the advantage of both systems was definitely this “community”, although I would never call either of them a community.
 You can find single natives to speak with, and get corrections, but there are no forums, public chatrooms, Livemocha makes it difficult to find people flexibly (at least Busuu has a search tool), and there are no dynamic profiles with walls etc. that quite a lot of other social networking sites have.
 I didn't feel any community aspect of either site when using them.